Year 1 2020 - 2021

 Reading books will be collected on a Friday and changed on the following Monday to allow for quarantine over the weekend.
 A new book will be sent home if it has been read at home at least 3 times.
 Re-reading texts will really support children's fluency, accuracy and confidence so reading everyday would be even better!
 Even five minutes a day makes a huge difference.

-PE will be on FRIDAYS with Mr Bell, our gymnastics coach.
-Please ensure your child comes to school wearing their PE kit (suitable for gymnastics).
+PE will be on MONDAYS with Mr Reddy and his sports coaches, Andy and Pat and on FRIDAYS with Mr Bell, our gymnastics coach.
+Please ensure your child comes to school wearing their PE kit.
 Hair must be tied back and all jewellery removed for PE lessons.

 How to support your child in Year 1 video